andry-dev/tewi/README.md

 Alpha-grade software, API may change and I need to refactor some horrible code.

-Examples can be found in `doc/examples`.
+Examples can be found in `examples`.

 ## Feature list